You can publish any directory that has a

 package.json file, e.g. a node module.

-To publish, you must have a user on the npm registry.
+To publish, you must be a user on the npm registry.
 If you don't have one, create it with

 npm adduser.
 If you created one on the site, use